Are you considering a career path in software testing? Here’s what you need to know to get started.

 Whatever the reasons for your interest, you should pay attention to this advice from the experts on how to become a tester in today's world.

-As you'll see from their suggestions, software testers may need to be familiar with a long list of skills and tools.
+As you'll see from their suggestions, software testers may need to be familiar with a long list of skills and QA testing tools.
 However, don’t let your skimpy résumé dissuade you.
 Entry-level positions may require little more than basic clicking and form-fill coding.
 If you can demonstrate patience, attentiveness, and tenacity, you may be able to break into the field.
 As a bonus, many companies provide on-the-job training and mentoring.
 So don't feel overwhelmed – yet.